-Each year, around 44,500 people are diagnosed with lung cancer in the UK.
+Each year, more than 43,000 people are diagnosed with lung cancer in the UK.
 It is the third most common cancer in the UK, affecting mainly older people.
-The condition is rare among people aged under 40 and is most common in those aged 70-74.
+It's rare in people younger than 40.
+More than 4 out of 10 people diagnosed with lung cancer in the UK are aged 75 and older.

-Smoking is the main cause of lung cancer, accounting for the vast majority of cases, although it can still develop in those who have never smoked.
+Smoking is the main cause of lung cancer, although it can still develop in those who have never smoked.

 LUNG CANCER IN OUR AREA

-Overall for the North West, lung, trachea & bronchus cancer rates are 20% higher than the rest of England.
-Merseyside lung cancer rates are 59% higher than the national benchmark.
-Greater Manchester’s communities are also being heavily affected, experiencing rates 24% higher than the English average.
-Cheshire sees lung cancer rates that are 14% higher.
+Overall, in the North West, lung cancer rates are 19% higher than the rest of England.
+In Merseyside, rates are 51% higher than the national benchmark, while Greater Manchester experiences rates 23% higher than the English average.

 TYPES